-In this grad-level course, students will learn to help a community recognize, value, and plan to use its own arts to meet local needs and goals.
-The course provides a compact overview of the Create Local Arts Together (CLAT) model of community engagement.
+In this course, students will learn to help a community recognize, value, and plan to use its own arts to meet local needs and goals.
+The course provides a compact overview of the Creating Local Arts Together (CLAT) model of community engagement.
 The CLAT process consists of seven flexible steps grounded in ethnographic and appreciative inquiry approaches: meet a community and its arts; specify goals; select communication genre and content; analyze the genre; spark creativity; improve new works and creative systems; integrate and celebrate for continuity.
 Students will engage with the model through three pedagogical cycles, culminating in applying it to a real-life context.
-This course is also available at the undergraduate level by registering for WA3381.
+This course is also available at the undergraduate level by registering for WA2381.

 See a short video here.